kee-org/kdbx.dart/README.md

 # kdbx.dart

-KeepassX format implementation in pure dart.
+KDBX format implementation in pure dart.

-Check out [AuthPass Password Manager](https://authpass.app/) for an app which uses this library.
+Forked from https://github.com/authpass/kdbx.dart/ for modification and use in Kee Vault.

+Different consumers of the KDBX library have different requirements and it may or may not be possible to have a single Dart library to meet all needs.
+Feel free to open an issue if this seems close to what you need but you have suggestions for improvements.

+The rest of this Readme is unmodified from the original fork and unreviewed.

 ## Resources